Updated on May 17, 2023

 Will Springtails Go Away on Their Own?

 As mentioned, springtails are a symptom, not the problem.
-Removing any signs of fungus or mold will eliminate the need for springtails, and eliminating sources of moisture will cause the springtails to migrate back outside voluntarily.
+Removing any signs of fungus or mold will eliminate the need for springtails.
+Eliminating sources of excessive moisture will cause adult springtails to migrate back outside voluntarily.